Delaware Corporate Bylaws

 Delaware state law does not explicitly require the signing of corporate bylaws.
 However, it is common practice to have all board members and officers sign the bylaws.

-Yes.
 Delaware allows shareholders to amend corporate bylaws.
-However, the business can extend that power to the board of directors.
-You can also establish your own procedures (so long as it doesn’t violate state laws) for amending bylaws.
+Your corporation can also extend that power to the board of directors.
+Alternatively, you can establish your own procedure for amending bylaws, as long as it doesn’t violate state laws.